 To check out a laptop from Memorial Union or the Student Union, you must have your current MU ID card with you.
 You must also sign the Laptop Checkout Agreement, which, among other things, stipulates that you agree to pay the full replacement value of the laptop if it is lost or stolen.
 To save time, you can read the Laptop Checkout Agreement and sign the waiver ahead of time.
 Just go to Mizzou Checkout, log in with your university credentials, choose Laptop Checkout (for each location you wish), read the waiver agreement, then click the Accept link.
 Your waiver will then be on file so you can then check out a laptop by just using your ID.

 Laptop Checkout locations include:

-DoIT Training teaches both online and hands-on training year-round at the University of Missouri in Columbia.
-They provide a core group of classes in Adobe Creative Suite, Microsoft Office, and web design.
-They also offer webinars, YouTube videos, and hold special learning events.
+DoIT Training offers online training resources.
+They provide a core group of resources in Adobe Creative Suite, Microsoft Office, and web design.
+They also offer recorded webinars and YouTube videos.